Museum Collections of the United States

 Asian Art Museum of San Francisco

-Predominantly Sino-Tibetan, there over 100 paintings along with bronze sculptures and religious objects.
+Predominantly Sino-Tibetan, with over 100 paintings, sculpture and religious objects.
 San Francisco, California.
+(See images on HAR).

 Fowler Museum of Cultural History

-Containing several 100 Tibetan objects.
+Containing several hundred Tibetan objects.
 University of California.
 Los Angeles, California.

 Los Angeles County Museum of Art

-Exhibiting some of the finest tangkas in North America.
+Exhibiting some of the finest Tibetan and Nepalese paintings in North America.
 Los Angeles, California.
+(See images on HAR).

 Norton Simon Museum of Art

-Approximately 30 bronze sculptures and miscellaneous religious objects.
+Approximately 100 sculpture and miscellaneous religious objects.
 Pasadena, California.

 Pacific Asia Museum of Pasadena, California